Xbow System Lectures

 2001: Granted a US patent and registered trademarks for the Xbow

 2002: I lectured on the Xbow appliance with Dr. Pancherz at the GLAO/MASO meeting.
-We discussed lower incisor proclination and agreed that temporary over-proclination followed by uprighting did not cause a gingival recession and in fact over-correction followed by the bite catching effect and cuspal interdigitation was necessary for long term stability.
+We discussed lower incisor proclination and agreed that temporary over-proclination followed by uprighting did not cause a gingival recession.
+Over-correction followed by the bite-catching effect and cuspal interdigitation was necessary for long-term stability.

 2009: First Xbow research paper published in the AJODO after working with Dr. Carlos Flores-Mir at the U of Alberta.

 2013: Drs.
-Bob Miller and Carlos Flores-Mir publish the definitive research paper on the efficiency of two phase Xbow treatment compared to one phase Forsus to the arch wire treatment.
+Bob Miller and Carlos Flores-Mir published the definitive research paper on the efficiency of the two-phase Xbow treatment compared to the one-phase Forsus to the archwire treatment.

 2015: The data from 172 consecutively treated Xbow patients was studied at the U of Alberta.
 An interesting finding was that the average initial lower incisor inclination was 99 degrees.
 This agrees with Dr. Casko's belief that Class II skeletal cases are naturally compensated.

 2016: I was asked to speak at the AAO Scientific Session.
-My conclusion was that the results are similar for all inter-arch Class II appliances.
+I concluded that the results are similar for all inter-arch Class II appliances.
 The differences are probably not clinically significant.
-We should be focusing on preserving the upper lip and treatment efficiency, including decreasing the treatment time in full edgewise appliances.
+We should focus on preserving the upper lip and treatment efficiency, including decreasing the treatment time for full-edgewise appliances.

 2017: Dr. Gianelly's 76% non-extraction target looks right on.